Gig economy

 You will need to tell HMRC about any miscellaneous income payments (unless they fall under the trading allowance – see the Trading allowance heading below), but you may not need to complete a tax return if there is no tax due or HMRC are able to collect any tax owed another way – for example, by adjusting your PAYE tax code (if you have one).

-If the income is ‘miscellaneous’, you cannot pay Class 2 NIC.
-Unless enough NIC or NIC credits will be put on your record any other way, you may wish to consider making voluntary Class 3 NIC.
-These are quite expensive at £17.45 a week (in 2024/25), so before committing yourself, you should consider if it is necessary to make them, taking account of how many qualifying years you have already towards your state pension and your future potential to make up any gaps.
-You can check how many qualifying years you have already through your Personal Tax Account and you can usually pay Class 3 NIC within six tax years.
-For more information on the different classes of NIC and what contributions pay for, see our National Insurance page.
+If the income is ‘miscellaneous’, you cannot pay Class 2 National Insurance contributions.
+Unless enough National Insurance contributions or National Insurance credits will be put on your record any other way, you may wish to consider making voluntary Class 3 National Insurance contributions.
+These are quite expensive at £18.40 a week (in 2026/27), so before committing yourself, you should consider if it is necessary to make them, taking account of how many qualifying years you have already towards your state pension and your future potential to make up any gaps.
+You can check how many qualifying years you have already through your Personal Tax Account and you can usually pay Class 3 National Insurance contributions within six tax years.
+For more information on the different classes of National Insurance contributions and what contributions pay for, see our National Insurance page.

 Trading allowance

-A trading allowance was introduced for the 2017/18 tax year onwards, to exempt gross trading and/or miscellaneous income of up to £1,000 per tax year from income tax.
+A trading allowance was introduced to exempt gross trading and/or miscellaneous income of up to £1,000 per tax year from income tax.
 This might include income from the gig economy or from selling online.

-There is detailed guidance and examples on our Trading allowance page, but in summary if your total trading or miscellaneous income (before expenses) is £1,000 or less then you have no taxable income from the activities.
-This means there is no need to include the income on a self assessment tax return (referred to as full relief).
+There is detailed guidance and examples on our Trading allowance page, but in summary if your total trading income from all sources and/or miscellaneous income (before expenses) is £1,000 or less then you have no taxable income from the activities.
+This means there is no need to include the income on a tax return (referred to as full relief).

 Partial relief of the trading allowance is also illustrated in the example of Sarah on our Trading allowance page.

-It will still be necessary to keep accurate business records, so you know what your income and expenses are to be able to work out whether or not you wish to claim the trading allowance.
+It will still be necessary to keep accurate business records for your trading income and could be very helpful to do so for your expenses so you are to be able to work out whether or not you wish to claim partial relief trading allowance.

 There may be some occasions when it is preferable for you to report your gig economy income to HMRC even if it is fully covered by the trading allowance.
-It is also important to understand that you still need to report the income covered by the trading allowance for some means-tested benefits, such as universal credit (although not for tax credits).
+It is also important to understand that you still need to report the income covered by the trading allowance for some means-tested benefits, such as universal credit.
 There is more explanation on our Trading allowance page.

 If you have claimed the trading allowance incorrectly, perhaps by using full relief when your gross income is actually above £1,000, then you need to make sure you correct your tax position as soon as possible.
 We explain what to do in detail in this situation under the heading, Incorrectly claimed the trading allowance on our Trading allowance page.